 Grandparents can prepare for car trips to make the experience enjoyable for all.

-“Be sure to stock up and pack the pockets behind the front seat with cardboard books, especially ones with buttons to push and make sounds,” says Ann Pennington, Palm Beach County grandmother of five children up to age 9.
-She switches her book selections up every now and then.
+“Be sure to stock up and pack the pockets behind the front seat with cardboard books, especially ones with buttons to push and make sounds,” says Ann Pennington, Palm Beach County grandmother of five children.
+She switches up her book selections every now and then.

-Kelly Powell, program director for Safe Kids Palm Beach County, answers the above questions and others:
+Kelly Powell, former program director for Safe Kids Palm Beach County, answers the above questions and others:

-Q: WHAT ARE SOME RULES FOR CAR SEATS AND BOOSTERS THAT PARENTS SHOULD ENFORCE WHEN SOMEONE ELSE TRAVELS WITH THEIR CHILD?
+Q: WHAT ARE SOME RULES FOR CAR SEATS AND BOOSTERS THAT I SHOULD ENFORCE WHEN SOMEONE ELSE TRAVELS WITH MY CHILD?

-A: Confirm that family all buckles up and follows the law on every trip.
-Ask the difficult questions.
+A: Ask the difficult questions.
 You need to find out if they follow the same rules as your own family.
-Everyone your child rides with should have your family’s same safety priorities.
 Be aware of parental driving behaviors and family lifestyles.
-You need to be very familiar with whom your kids are riding because you want them safe on every ride.
+You need to be very familiar with whom your kids are riding.
 If your child is invited on a playdate after school, ask if they have an extra booster seat for your child.
 If not, ask if they will use one if you send one.

 Create and enforce a family transportation plan that everyone discusses and agrees to and that applies to every ride, for every person.
 Talk about how no one should ever text and drive.
 Avoid distractions.
 Make safe choices.
 Discuss the importance of keeping everyone safely buckled at all times without exception, even the parents.

-Q: HOW CAN A PARENT TACKLE A TOUGH CONVERSATION WITH A GRANDPARENT OR ELDER WHO FROWNS ON USING A CAR SEAT OR BOOSTER BECAUSE THEY DIDN'T USE THEM WHEN RAISING KIDS?
+Q: HOW CAN I TACKLE A TOUGH CONVERSATION WITH A GRANDPARENT OR ELDER WHO FROWNS ON USING A CAR SEAT OR BOOSTER BECAUSE THEY DIDN'T USE THEM WHEN RAISING KIDS?

-A: Research shows that having a child properly secured in a child restraint will decrease injury and increase survival rates.
-Motor vehicle crashes are the leading cause of death to children ages 2 to 14 and the leading cause of injury-related deaths for children under 2.
-Road injuries are the leading cause of unintentional deaths to children in the United States.
+A: Motor vehicle crashes are the leading cause of death to children ages 2 to 14 and the leading cause of injury-related deaths for children under 2.
 Correctly used child safety seats can reduce the risk of death by as much as 71 percent.
 Most grandparents today didn’t grow up using seat belts for their kids because there wasn’t this extensive research, and also families weren’t on the road as much.
 We spend much more of our time in cars now, and we know that seat belts and car seats absolutely save lives.

-Q: WHAT SHOULD PARENTS DO IT THEY NOTICE ADULTS, ESPECIALLY FROM SCHOOL CARPOOLS, NOT USING CAR SEATS OR BOOSTERS APPROPRIATELY WHEN TRANSPORTING MULTIPLE CHILDREN FOR EVENTS?
+Q: WHAT SHOULD I DO IF I NOTICE ADULTS, ESPECIALLY FROM SCHOOL CARPOOLS, NOT USING CAR SEATS OR BOOSTERS APPROPRIATELY WHEN TRANSPORTING MULTIPLE CHILDREN FOR EVENTS?

 A: Talk directly to administrators about your school’s transportation safety plan.
 Does it specify that everyone in the car must buckle up on every ride using the right car seat, booster seat or seat belt for each person’s age and size?
 If not, then have a direct conversation about the rules of the road.
 Children must use a car seat, booster seat or seat belt, and always ride in a backseat and never in front of an airbag.
 Car seats should have all of their parts, labels and instructions and should have never been in a crash.
 Children should never be left alone in a car.

-Q: WHEN USING PUBLIC TRANSPORTATION WITH A BABY OR TODDLER, SUCH AS A TAXI, UBER OR BUS, SHOULD A PARENT BRING A CAR SEAT OR BOOSTER?
-IF THERE ARE NO SEAT BELTS TO SECURE IT, IS IT BETTER TO HOLD THE BABY OR PUT THEM IN THE CAR SEAT?
+Q: WHEN USING PUBLIC TRANSPORTATION WITH TODDLER, SUCH AS A TAXI, UBER OR BUS, SHOULD I BRING A CAR SEAT OR BOOSTER?
+IF THERE ARE NO SEAT BELTS TO SECURE IT, IS IT BETTER TO HOLD MY CHILD OR USE THE CAR SEAT?

 A: Just because you are in someone else’s car, you are not in a magic bubble.
 It is your parental responsibility to make sure your child is buckled safely on every ride in the appropriate child restraint.
 No matter where you are going, follow your family transportation plan.